 The holder/application service's key pair is generated and stored in a software container protected by a password.
+As part of the agent badge issuance, the key pair is imported into the secured device (agent badge).

 6.1.7.
 Key usage purposes